Telling someone that you have an addiction can be challenging, but there are many ways in which you can make things easier on yourself.

 Remain involved with your friend’s recovery journey

 Recovery in an ongoing process rather than a single event.
-Stay involved in your friend’s recovery journey rather than assuming they are cured by simply heading to rehab.
+Stay involved in your friend’s well-being and recovery journey rather than assuming they are cured by simply heading to rehab.

 Addiction is a chronic condition with no cure, but it is treatable.
 It is also a relapsing condition, so be prepared for your friend to slip up – data shows that between 40% and 60% of people recovering from addiction will relapse at least once – and be supportive if they relapse rather than becoming angry or frustrated.

-Whether you need treatment for yourself or for a loved one grappling with an addiction to drink or drugs, we can help here at Renaissance Recovery.
-We offer a variety of outpatient programs at varying levels of intensity for alcohol use disorder, substance use disorder, and co-occurring disorder.
+Whether are trying to seek treatment for yourself or a family member or friend grappling with an addiction to drink or drugs, we can help here at Renaissance Recovery.
+We offer a variety of outpatient programs at varying levels of intensity for alcohol use disorder, substance use disorder, and co-occurring disorders led by an addiction expert and mental health professional.

 If you commit to recovery here at Renaissance Recovery, you will benefit from evidence-based therapies, including: